goriummaximum/stm32f103-dht11/README.md

 To update my CV, i know, LOL.

 ## How?
-C programming with STM32CUBEMX, using HAL framework, upload code to real hardware.
+C programming with STM32CUBEMX, using HAL framework, upload code to real hardware using STMFlashDemostrator via UART, debug via UART.

+## How to run?
+You can use STM32CUBEMXIDE, choose STM32F10C8 and refer to the code here.

 ## File system
 `Core` Folder contains my code for `dht11.h`, `dht11.c`, `main.c`.